oboroc/oboroc.github.io/_posts/2019-03-11-pc-engines-apu2c4.md

 categories: posts
 ---

+This is a tutorial on setting up PC Engines apu2c4 as a home router using OpenBSD.
+I don't plan to use wireless card and antennas with my apu2c4.
+I will reuse an old OnHub router as wireless AP.

 Those notes are mostly for myself, in case if I need to do this again.

 ## Hook up apu2c4 to your PC via serial connection.